POLAR-fhiR/fhircrackr/docs/README.md

 ```

 `fhir_load()` takes the name of the directory (or path to it) as its only argument.
 All xml-files in this directory will be read into R and returned as a list of bundles in xml format just as returned by `fhir_search()`.

+## Acknowledgements
+This work was carried out by the SMITH consortium and the cross-consortium use case POLAR_MI; both are part of the German Initiative for Medical Informatics and funded by the German Federal Ministry of Education and Research (BMBF), grant no. 01ZZ1803A , 01ZZ1803C and 01ZZ1910A.

 ------